 With its freshly hand-painted and welcoming storefront complete with a walk-up window, Immaculee is a must-visit for its Haitian patties.
 My personal favorites are the perfectly-flaky herring or saltfish and the fresh cashews, but you really can’t go wrong with any of their baked goods.

 Zanmi translates to friends in Creole.
-I call this restaurant “Haitian Corner,” especially during warmer months when Zanmi hosts live sidewalk performances by artists such as Paul Beaubrun and Zing Experience.
+I call this restaurant “Haitian Corner,” especially during warmer months when Zanmi hosts live performances by artists such as Paul Beaubrun and Zing Experience.
 My personal favorites include the lambi boukkanen and the plantain submarine, and you should BYOB and always ask for pikliz (Haitian pepper sauce).

-Aunts et Uncles, a new concept shop brought to you by local tastemakers Nic and Mike Nicholas, invites you in with its plush interior and plant-based menu.
+Aunts et Uncles, a concept shop brought to you by local tastemakers Nic and Mike Nicholas, invites you in with its plush interior and plant-based menu.
 Pull up for coffee, the elevated Au (veggie) burger, mofongo, or cocktails.
 The space also curates books and magazines, making it the perfect place to unwind in the heart of Flatbush.